 - Any app in the children’s (or ‘Kids’) category or any apps which collect, transmit, or have the capability to share personal information of a minor (such as their name, address, email, location, photos, videos, drawings, chat facilities, or other personal data which when joined together can identify an individual) must have a privacy policy and must comply with all applicable children’s privacy statutes.
 This goes further than the ‘parental gate requirement’.

-- It's worth noting that the ICO children's code provides a set of standards in how the UK GDPR would apply to children using online services.
+- It's worth noting that the ICO's children's code provides a set of standards on how the UK GDPR would apply to children using online services.

-- Location services: These should only be used in an app when required for the features and services provided for the app to work, and should not be used for emergency services, to control vehicles or other devices (other than small devices such as drones).
-However, where they are allowed to be used you must clearly explain what any location data will be collected for and gain prior consent before collecting or processing location data.
+- Location services: These should only be used in an app when required for the features and services provided for the app to function, and should not be used for emergency services, to control vehicles, or other devices (except for small devices, such as drones).
+However, where they are allowed to be used, you must clearly explain what any location data will be collected for and gain prior consent before collecting or processing location data.

 What should an Apple privacy policy include?